jostroeb/optomechatronic_installation/readme.md

-This project is about an opto-mechatronic light installation.
+This project is an opto-mechatronic light installation.

 The electronics design is fully calculated and the PCB is ordered.
 Further contents to be added.